nelson-luu/rbt_crashes/README.md

 ## Notes:
 - Uploaded csv files are preprocessed data (to save on file space)
+- Originally a coursework project further developed into a personal project
 - Include smaller size GIFs (<0.5MB)